-3.13 Driveability
+3.10 Driveability

-- G 3.13.1 Driveability is defined as the ease and reliability with which train drivers are able to perform train operations in accordance with rules and procedures, throughout the range of operational and ambient conditions applicable to each train, within the operational context and while performing typical required duties. - G 3.13.2 RIS-0713-CCS describes the process of driveability assessment in relation to lineside signalling, however the process is equally applicable in other scenarios.
-Application of this process to a proposed improvement in permissible speeds would include the following considerations: - a) More frequent variations in permissible speeds than those previously in force complicate the task of absorbing and applying the speed profile;
+- G 3.10.1 Driveability is defined as the ease and reliability with which train drivers are able to perform train operations in accordance with rules and procedures, throughout the range of operational and ambient conditions applicable to each train, within the operational context and while performing typical required duties (see RIS-0713-CCS). - G 3.10.2 Driveability assessment is undertaken in relation to lineside signalling, but it is good practice to apply this to a proposed improvement in permissible speeds which would include the following considerations:

-- b) A reduction in the number of variations would ease that task; - c) Variations in permissible speed over short distances can make it impossible for the rolling stock to attain a higher speed before it is necessary to reduce speed in readiness for a lower permissible speed.
+- a) More frequent variations in permissible speeds than those previously in force complicate the task of absorbing and applying the speed profile; - b) A reduction in the number of variations would ease that task; - c) Variations in permissible speed over short distances can make it impossible for the rolling stock to attain a higher speed before it is necessary to reduce speed in readiness for a lower permissible speed.